Buddha said:

 Control the thoughts and remove the self-defeating emotion of anger from your life forever.

-How to control an angry outburst
+How can I control an angry outburst

 Here are a couple of quick techniques to stop you exploding.